By Paul Noble

 The Display Continuum

-In this environment there is little practical delineation between the individual and group display space and one can even envision a further seamless information flow into the truly personal visual space enabled by mobile displays: smartphones and tablets, and even wearable AR displays.
+In this environment there is little practical delineation between the individual and group display space, including the further seamless flow of information into the truly personal visual space enabled by mobile displays: smartphones and tablets, and even VR headsets.

-This enables a continuum of personal visual space delivering actionable information as a decision maker moves around the control room or command center and beyond, including into the field.
+This enables a continuum of personal visual space delivering actionable information to an operator or decision maker wherever they are.

 This technology shift should lead to a more dynamic environment of mission critical information gathering and display and information sharing and collaboration within and beyond the control room or command center, resulting in more informed and faster decision-making wherever the decision maker happens to be.